franky47/douze/docs/plugins.md

 ```

 Environment validation is the first thing done when calling
-`Douze.createApp`, and will log and throw an error if some of the
+`douze.createApp`, and will log and throw an error if some of the
 required environment variables are not set:

 ```